MirceaDumitrescu/MirceaDumitrescu/README.md

 My name is Mircea.
 I have played with code my entire life.

-I can trully say coding is my passio!
+I can trully say coding is my passion!

 I am extremely dedicated and passionate about what i am doing and would love to learn even more, in a dedicated environment with a team formed by people with the same drive i have.